by Dr. Cayla Iske, PhD

 - Skin mites

-Because skin and coat issues are commonly the result of underlying health concerns, it is imperative that you work with your veterinarian if you observe any of these symptoms.
-They should perform a full physical examination and possibly additional skin tests to try and determine root causes and best treatments, which may include Natural Science Skin & Coat to help alleviate these issues.
+Because skin and coat issues are commonly the result of underlying health concerns, it is imperative that you work with your exotics veterinarian if you observe any of the above symptoms.
+They should perform a full physical examination and possibly tests to determine root causes and best treatments, which may include Natural Science Skin & Coat to help alleviate these issues.

 Is Natural Science Skin & Coat Appropriate for Omnivores?